ibm-cloud-docs/hs-crypto/api_reference.md

 ## Retrieve the connection info
 {: #retrieve_connection_info}

-Retrieves the connection info that has to be passed into {{site.data.keyword.keymanagementserviceshort}} by specifying the ID of the Crypto service instance.
+Retrieves the connection info that has to be passed into {{site.data.keyword.hscrypto}} by specifying the ID of the Crypto service instance.

 <table>
     <tr>